 There are generally three different kinds of strawberries.

-- Ever bearing- These strawberries will provide a slightly smaller crop but will provide around three individual harvests starting in early summer and continuing to mid fall.
+- Ever bearing: These strawberries will produce a slightly smaller crop but will provide around three individual harvests starting in early summer and continuing to mid-fall.

-- Day neutral- Strawberries are similar to ever bearing varieties, in that they produce multiple harvests.
-The main difference between day neutral and ever bearing varieties is that day neutral strawberries just keep producing fruits as long as temperatures stay in a certain range.
+- Day neutral: Strawberries are similar to ever bearing varieties, in that they produce multiple harvests.
+The main difference between day neutral and ever bearing varieties is that day neutral strawberries just keep producing fruit as long as temperatures stay in a certain range.

-Each of these types of strawberries will behave slightly differently and selecting which variety to grow depends largely on your gardening zone, and what you plan on growing the strawberries for.
+Each of these types of strawberries will behave slightly differently.
+Selecting the variety to grow depends largely on your gardening zone, and what you plan on growing the strawberries for.

 I prefer ever bearing strawberries for the everyday backyard garden, as these plants will produce a steady crop throughout the summer providing a consistent source of fresh fruit. - Chef Markus

-These varieties are all available online through Vesey's Seeds and is where I purchase my plants:
+These strawberry varieties are all available online through Vesey's Seeds (where I purchase my plants):

 - Berries Basket White Hybrid - Everbearing | Ideal for growing in pots